laurent-lao/guides/node-js-installation.md

 * If there is an existing repo with node, then I would recommend cloning the repo, navigating to the checkout folder and to run `npm install` to install the packages outlined in the `package.json`.

-* If not, then you might want to install Angular and/or React globally
+* If not, then you might want to install Angular and/or React globally.

+  * For Angular, you can use the command `npm install -g @angular/cli@latest`.

+  * For React, you can use the command `npm install -g react`.